eLearning

 How would anyone know that software is being launched?
 And how would anyone know how to use it?

-There’s a whole process involved in making sure change is announced, communicated well, and employees are well-trained to know how to properly navigate the changes.
+There’s a whole process involved in ensuring change is announced and communicated well and employees are well-trained to know how to navigate the changes properly.
 Without good change management, no digital transformation would be successful.
 Since training is a part of change management, training helps your organization’s digital transformation succeed.

-Even without a formal change management process, some change management is happening in how IT interacts with the rest of the organization.
-The formal process just makes every project a lot more successful.
+Even without a formal change management process, some change management occurs in how IT interacts with the rest of the organization.
+The formal process makes every project a lot more successful.

-Prosci is an authority on change management, processes, and change management research and they have lots available for how change management benefits organizations.
+Prosci is an authority on change management, processes, and change management research, and they have a lot available for how change management benefits organizations.

 There are some stats from Prosci:

-• Organizations with a formal change management process are 6 times more likely to achieve project objectives.
+• Organizations with a formal change management process are six times more likely to achieve project objectives.

-• They’re 5 times more likely to stay on or ahead of schedule.
+• They’re five times more likely to stay on or ahead of schedule.

 • Two times more likely to stay on or under budget.